rescala-lang/REScala/README.md

 • Reactives: Time-changing values in a transactional dataflow graph.
 • Replication: Combining channels, rdts, and reactives into a out-of-the-box usable framework (kinda).

+# Workflow and Git

+We research the core libraries in this repository.
+Experiments that involve significant changes to APIs and behavior are expected.
+Then there are experiments that branch of the core libraries requiring updates on changes to the core – these are often done by students not as familiar with the core libraries.

+The monorepo aids both goals.
+Core changes are applied (often automatically by IDE tooling) and tested against all branch experiments.
+Branch experiments can immediately make use of improvements of core libraries.
+Moving features from branches to the core is also straightforward.

+To make this work best in the git repo:
+• Push/pull to main/master often.
+Applying core changes on merge is more painful than as part of the change.
+• Ensure that at least the tip commits you push compile and test – that is, the newest public commit on main/master should always compile and test.
+It’s a nice bonus if intermediate commits do so as well, but not as important.
+• Avoid force pushing to main/master if someone may depend on that commit (i.e., it’s fine to force push to fixup something you pushed just now, but otherwise just push a fixup commit).
+• If in doubt, when working on some larger change that may require up/downstream dependencies to remain stable for a while, use the chat above for coordination.

+It’s generally up to you how you want to work with git, but a couple of tips:
+• “feature branches” seem to be a bad idea in our context, they tend to get lost and never merged, and cause lots of unnecessary work.
+Avoid.
+	• Do use branches if you want to propose a change for review (but don’t let it diverge too much)
+• Prefer rebasing of your own commits on top of main/master before pushing to reduce history graph complexity.
+Note that this is a specific choice for our project, also see the following for interesting insights: https://www.yarchive.net/comp/linux/git_rebase.html
+	• Merge commits may be preferable when there are actual conflicts to be solved.